-Abstract Studies of past emergency events have revealed that occupants' behaviors, egress signage system, local geometry, and environmental constraints affect crowd movement and govern the building evacuation.
-In addition to complying with code and standards, building designers need to consider the occupants' social characteristics and the unique layout of the buildings to design occupantcentric egress systems.
-This paper describes an agent-based egress simulation tool, SAFEgress, which incorporates important human and social behaviors observed by researchers in safety and disaster management.
-Agents in SAFEgress are capable of perceiving building emergency features in the virtual environment and deciding their behaviors and navigation.
-In particular, we describe four agent behavioral models, namely following familiar exits, following cues from building features, navigating with social groups, and following crowds.
-We use SAFEgress to study how agents (mimicking building occupants) react to different signage arrangements in a modeled environment.
+6 Studies of past emergency events have revealed that occupants' behaviors, egress signage system, local 7 geometry, and environmental constraints affect crowd movement and govern the building evacuation.
+In 8 addition to complying with code and standards, building designers need to consider the occupants' social characteristics and the unique layout of the buildings to design occupant-centric egress systems.
+This paper 9 describes an agent-based egress simulation tool, SAFEgress, which incorporates important human and 10 social behaviors observed by researchers in safety and disaster management.
+Agents in SAFEgress are 11 capable of perceiving building emergency features in the virtual environment and deciding their behaviors 12 and navigation.
+In particular, we describe four agent behavioral models, namely, following familiar exits, 13 following cues from building features, navigating with social groups, and following crowds.
+We use 14 15 SAFEgress to study how agents (mimicking building occupants) react to different signage arrangements in a modeled environment.
+We explore agents' reactions to cues as an emergent phenomenon, shaped by the 16 interactions among groups and crowds.
+Simulation results from the prototype reveal that different designs 17 of building emergency features and levels of group interactions can trigger different crowd flow patterns 18 19 and affect overall egress performance.
+By considering the occupants' perception about the emergency features using the SAFEgress prototype, engineers, designers, and facility managers can study the human 20

-M. L. Chu (⊠) · K. H. Law Department of Civil and Environmental Engineering, Stanford University, Stanford, CA 94305-4020, USA e-mail: mlchu@stanford.edu
+1 Graduate Student, Department of Civil and Environmental Engineering, Stanford University, CA 94305-4020, mlchu@stanford.edu